feedzai/repo-analyzer/README.md

 # Frontend Repo Analyzer

-This small tool can analyze Git repositories and report metrics about them, these reports can be sent to email, text file, console, or even through json.
+This small tool can analyze Git repositories and report metrics about them, these will then be sent to Elastic/Kibana or optionally to file or the console.
 This tool was designed to be plugable, can work with an unlimited number of repositories and metrics.
-Caching is used to save computing and time.

 ## Table of Contents
 1. [Installation and usage ](#installation-and-usage)